kirbyUK/osric-cgi/README.md

 -----

 Just fill out the form on the website and it should give you JSON.
 Pretty easy.
+The JSON should eventually make it's way to the lovely [irc-osric](https://github.com/vypr/irc-osric) bot, made by vypr.
 It'll be hosted on iotek hopefully, otherwise on one of my Raspberry Pis.